Baltimore Ravens: Ring of Honor

-First-round draft picks
+First round draft picks

-The team's first draft was the 1996 NFL Draft, where they selected UCLA offensive tackle Jonathan Ogden fourth overall and University of Miami linebacker Ray Lewis 24th overall.
+The team's first draft was the 1996 NFL draft, where they selected UCLA offensive tackle Jonathan Ogden fourth overall and University of Miami linebacker Ray Lewis 24th overall.
 Both players won a Super Bowl with the team, earned numerous Pro Bowl and All-Pro selections, and are members of the Pro Football Hall of Fame.
-Along with their pick in the next year's draft, this was the highest first-round draft pick that the Ravens have had.
-In 1996, 2000, 2018 and 2020, the Ravens had two first-round draft picks (2018 was the only year in the Ravens traded up during the draft).
-However, in 2004 they had none.
+Along with their pick in the next year's draft, this was the highest first round draft pick that the Ravens have had.
+In 1996, 2000, 2003, 2018, 2021 and 2022, the Ravens had two first round draft picks.
+In 2004, 2010, and 2012, they had none.
 Two of their first round picks have made at least ten Pro Bowls.